-Women – Despite the abundance of sunshine, nearly one in three (31%) women in the NT are Vitamin D deficient in winter-spring, and 13% of women deficient in summer-autumn.
+Women – Despite the abundance of sunshine, nearly one in three (31%) women in the NT are Vitamin D insufficient in winter-spring, and 13% of women insufficient in summer-autumn.

-Men – Close to one in ten (15%) of men are deficient in winter-spring, decreasing to 7% in summer-autumn.
+Men – Close to one in ten (15%) of men are insufficient in winter-spring, decreasing to 7% in summer-autumn.

 More about the Northern Territory, Vitamin D and you

 Whilst survey respondents for the Northern Territory are relatively small (n = 10), responses were very similar to National trends, indicating there is still some confusion regarding knowledge about Vitamin D, as highlighted below

 Slip, slop, slap to the max – Many residents go to significant lengths to avoid sun exposure in summer – close to a third (30%) either cover up with clothing or stay in the shade entirely; more than half (60%) use SPF30+ sunscreen.

 State-wide confusion – 50% are unaware of the benefits of Vitamin D; and one in ten (10%) incorrectly believe it’s vital for concentration.